MaZderMind/dynamic-gstreamer-pipelines-cookbook/02-add-network-source.md

 On the speaker you can now hear both tones being mixed together and played back.
-On the Console you can see the Timestamps of the `udpsrc` starting close the the timestamps currently mixed by the mixer, because Elemets of type `udpsrc` are always live.
+On the Console you can see the Timestamps of the `udpsrc` starting close the the timestamps currently mixed by the mixer, because Elements of type `udpsrc` are always live.

 You now start an stop the RDP Source.
 The Background-Hum will continue and your added RDP Source will immediately start to mix with it again, as soon as you start it.
 The `rtpjitterbuffer`-Element can detect the loss of the source signal